 Third, while you can claim Social Security at 62, your benefit will be permanently reduced versus waiting.
 If you delay until your full retirement age, your check will be approximately 30% higher.
 Waiting until 70 maximizes it even further to 132%.
 If you can afford to wait, many experts recommend doing so.

-“Generally speaking, it is not imperative to pay off your mortgage in full before retirement, but it does make a difference,” Root said to SmartAsset.
+“Generally speaking, it is not imperative to pay off your mortgage in full before retirement, but it does make a difference,” Root told SmartAsset.
 “The primary reason is that if you own your home outright, then you are eliminating an annual expense of $30,000 to 40,000 or more during retirement.
 Without this expense, there is less need to draw from your assets and/or income sources, which helps preserve your assets over the duration of your retirement.”

 Retiring at 60 in Action